Giovani1906/hd2-sc-arrow/README.md

 ## FAQ
 ### How do I install the mod?
 #### Using HD2ModManager
-1. Download the latest `HD2ModManager` from [here](https://www.nexusmods.com/helldivers2/mods/109).
+1. Download the latest `HD2ModManager` from [here](https://www.nexusmods.com/helldivers2/mods/109?tab=files).
 2. Download the latest mod from the icon above.
 3. Unpack the mod manager in whatever location you like and launch it.
-4. Press the `Add` button, select downloaded mod and you should have it pop up in the mod list with the name "Super Credit Arrows" and the thumbnail image being the one shown above.
+4. Press the `Add` button, select downloaded mod, and you should have it pop up in the mod list with the name "Super Credit Arrows" and the thumbnail image being the one shown above.
 5. Click on the box left to the trash can and make sure it's checked.
+   If you'd like, you can change the appearance of the arrow by clicking the `EDIT` button above the checkbox.
-6. Press `Deploy`
+6. Press `Deploy`.

 Now the mod should work the next time you launch the game.